The Whitney Plantation Museum (Wallace, Louisiana)

 Description

 Dedicated to the history of enslavement in the Southern United States, the Whitney Plantation is sited on the grounds where enslaved people labored in bondage for over 100 years.
 The museum is comprised of twelve historic structures.
-A number of memorials are also located on grounds, including a series of granite walls engraved with the names of the 107,000 the enslaved who spent their lives in Louisiana before 1820.
+A number of memorials are also located on the grounds, including a series of granite walls engraved with the names of the 107,000 enslaved, who spent their lives in Louisiana before 1820.

 Creator